helm/community/proposals/proposal-0001.md

-`helm-version` header indicate interoperability standards that will initially be supported through external libraries and tools, and then supplemented by a later proposal to add support to the project's standard library or Command Line Interface.
-Informational and process proposals do not need a `helm-version` header.
+`helm-version` header indicate interoperability standards that will initially be supported through external libraries and tools, and then supplemented by a later proposal to add support to the project's standard library or Command Line Interface. informational and process proposals do not need a `helm-version` header.

 Proposals may have a `requires` header, indicating the proposal numbers that